Noblesville Boom: 2018–19 season

-2019–20 season
+2019–20 season: Cancelled season

 The next year, the Mad Ants held a 21–22 record before the 2019–20 season was cancelled due to the COVID-19 pandemic.
 Hasheem Thabeet, Goga Bitadze, JaKarr Sampson, Naz Mitrou-Long and Brian Bowen II all played during the cancelled season.

-2020–21 season
+2020–21 season: League-shortened year

 The Mad Ants spent the 2020–21 season at the G League single site in Orlando, Florida during the COVID-19 pandemic, posting a 6–9 record, missing the playoffs.
 The Mad Ants selected Oshae Brissett 21st overall in the 2021 NBA G League Draft and later earned 2021 All-NBA G League Second Team.
 Cassius Stanley, Jalen Lecque and Amida Brimah all suited up for the Mad Ants during the shortened season.

 2021–22 season

 For the 2021–22 season, the franchise returned to their home court at the Allen County War Memorial Coliseum on November 6, 2021, playing their first home game in the venue in 608 days against the Windy City Bulls.
 This game also marked the start of the Mad Ants' 15th Anniversary season.
 The Mad Ants missed the playoffs with a 17–17 record.
 Justin Anderson was named to the 2022 All-NBA G League First Team.
-Terry Taylor, Duane Washington Jr. and Keifer Sykes also played for Fort Wayne this season.
+Terry Taylor, Duane Washington Jr., Keifer Sykes and Andrew Rowsey also played for Fort Wayne this season.